lucianux/english/A1/README.md

 - Its = possessive adjective.
 It’s = it is (subject + verb be).
 Example:
   - Look at that dog.
 It’s beautiful.
 I like its hair.

-******* Object pronouns vs subject pronouns – me or I, she or her?
+## Object pronouns vs subject pronouns - me or I, she or her?

-- Subject pronouns.
+Subject pronouns.
 They are the subject of a verb.
 They go BEFORE the verb.
 Examples:
-I like your dress.
+- I like your dress.
-You are late.
+- You are late.
-He is my friend.
+- He is my friend.
-It often rains.
+- It often rains.
-She is on holiday.
+- She is on holiday.
-We live in England.
+- We live in England.
-They come from London.
+- They come from London.

-- Object pronouns are the object of a verb.
+Object pronouns are the object of a verb.
 They go AFTER the verb.
-Examples
+Examples:
-Can you help me please?
+- Can you help me please?
-I can see you.
+- I can see you.
-She doesn’t like him.
+- She doesn’t like him.
-I see her every Monday.
+- I see her every Monday.
-We can see him, but he can’t see us.
+- We can see him, but he can’t see us.

-- After preposition: We use object pronouns after prepositions.
+After preposition: We use object pronouns after prepositions.
+Examples:
-Examples
-She is there for me.
+- She is there for me.
-I’ll get it for you.
+- I’ll get it for you.
-Give it to him.
+- Give it to him.
-Can you listen to her?
+- Can you listen to her?
-Don’t take it from us.
+- Don’t take it from us.
-I want to speak to them.
+- I want to speak to them.

 ******* a, some, any – countable and uncountable nouns